MicrosoftDocs/executable-docs/tools/README.md

 # ADA - AI Documentation Assistant

 Welcome to ADA!
-This tool helps you convert documents and troubleshoot errors efficiently using OpenAI's Large Language Models and the Azure Innovation Engine.
+This tool helps you convert documents and troubleshoot errors efficiently using Azure OpenAI's Large Language Models and the Azure Innovation Engine.

 ## Features

-- Converts input documents using OpenAI's LLMs.
-- Automatically installs required packages and the Innovation Engine.
-- Runs tests on the converted document using the Innovation Engine.
+- Converts source markdown files to Exec Docs with proper formatting.
+- Generates new Exec Docs from workload descriptions with auto-generated titles.
+- Creates documentation for shell scripts while preserving the original code.
+- Redacts Personally Identifiable Information (PII) from Exec Doc result blocks.
-- Provides detailed error logs and generates troubleshooting steps.
+- Automatically identifies and generates dependency files referenced in documents.
-- Merges code blocks from the updated document with non-code content from the original document.
+- Performs comprehensive security vulnerability analysis on Exec Docs.
 - Logs execution data to a CSV file for analytics.

 ## Prerequisites

 - Python 3.6 or higher
 - An Azure OpenAI API key
-- Required Python packages: `openai`, `azure-identity`, `requests`
+- Required Python packages: `openai`, `azure-identity`, `requests`, `pyyaml`

 ## Installation